Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: The graded Lie algebra of infinitesimal automorphisms of a multisymplectic manifold

-{\bf Remarks:} \bit \item If $m>k$ the previous definitions are void and all $m$-multivector fields are Hamiltonian. \item There are no Hamiltonian forms of degree higher than $k-2$. \item Any $m$-multivector field $X$ lying in $\ker^m\Omega$ is a Hamiltonian multivector field with Hamiltonian form the zero form. \item Locally Hamiltonian multivector fields $X$ of degree $k-1$ define closed 1-forms $\inn(X) \Omega$, which locally define a smooth function $f$ (up to constants) called the {\sl local Hamiltonian function} of $X$. \eit
+{\bf Remarks.} \begin{itemize} \item If $m>k$ the previous definitions are void and all $m$-vector fields are Hamiltonian. \item There are no Hamiltonian forms of degree higher than $k-2$. \item Every $m$-vector field $X\in\ker^m\Omega$ is a Hamiltonian $m$-vector field with Hamiltonian the zero class. \item Locally Hamiltonian $m$-vector fields $X$ of degree $k-1$ define closed 1-forms $\inn(X) \Omega$, which have locally associated a smooth function $f$ (up to constants) called the {\sl local Hamiltonian function} of $X$. \end{itemize}